Skip to main content

 Thurgood Marshall College, Clinical Psychology (Socio-Cultural Anthropology minor)

-Favorite Spot on Campus: Women's Center
+Favorite Spot on Campus: UMI or The Women's Center

 On my bucket list: Go to England or Japan